Home — Modular ADU vs. Block-Built

 Manufactured and Modular Tiny Homes Costs in Florida

 Be sure to clarify what is included in each proposal.
 Plans, permits, utility connections, delivery fees, foundation work, and finishes can all trigger unexpected costs if not accounted for.
 Florida homeowners should also note that manufactured and modular tiny homes typically require larger deposits up front since much of the construction happens off-site in one phase.
-This can make them harder to finance compared to stick-built ADUs, where payments are usually spread across project milestones.
+This can make them harder to finance compared to block-built ADUs, where payments are usually spread across project milestones.

 Manufactured and Modular Tiny Home Timeline